Nepal Temples – The list of famous Hindu sites of Nepal

 Muktinath Temple:

-Muktinatinath Temple is also a famous site for both Hindus & Buddhists and is one of the most frequented & favorite places of the Himalayan Nation.
+Muktinatinath Temple is also a famous site for both Hindus & Buddhists and is one of the most frequented & favorite places in the Himalayan Nation.
 It lies in the Mustang district with an altitude of 13000ft above sea level.
-Furthermore, Devotees from far locations come here to get their sins.
+Furthermore, devotees from faraway locations come here to get their sins.
 Afterward, they believe it goes away.

 The main attraction of this Temple is the three-story traditional Nepalese-style temple of Lord Muktinath.
 It lies at the foot of the Throng la Mountain Pass, a pleasant and quiet place.
 The scenic view of the Kali Gandaki valley below Muktinath is more interesting.
 This is also a holy place where Hindus and Buddhists visit and get religious satisfaction.